Newiq/Musico/README.md

 ### Features

 - Music Reader: Users can upload and store sheet music.
-Features include marking the sheet music with musical notation or using a highlighter, eraser, and undo functions.
 The reader also supports automatic scrolling and a metronome that can be played at various speeds.
 - Music Tools:
     - Tuner: Plays the open string sound of a violin or guitar for tuning.
     - Metronome: Allows input of a beat that is played at a set frequency.